 The University Libraries’ Scholarly Communications program promotes open access and supports faculty in new and emerging forms of scholarly dissemination.
 Through educational programming and assistance with dissemination, the program supports faculty and students at the university with author rights, publishing, and copyright.

 ScholarWorks@GVSU is an open-access repository maintained by the GVSU Libraries that showcases and maintains works by GVSU scholars.
 The mission of ScholarWorks@GVSU is to collect and preserve scholarly and creative works by GVSU faculty, staff and students.

 The open access landscape is complex.
 There are thousands of peer-reviewed open access journals, with new titles emerging rapidly using a variety of models.
 While there are many high-quality, peer-reviewed open access publications, there are also journals/publishers that engage in unprofessional or unethical practices.
-To assist faculty in navigating this landscape the University Libraries established guidelines to help them evaluate open access publications as they consider appropriate publication venues, or invitations to serve as reviewers or editors.
+To assist faculty in navigating this landscape the University Libraries established guidelines to help evaluate open access publications as they consider appropriate publication venues, or invitations to serve as reviewers or editors.

 The University Libraries can provide customized presentations or workshops for faculty or student groups.
 We can cover topics such as open access publishing, author rights, open education materials, ScholarWorks, and SelectedWorks.
 For more information, or to schedule a presentation, contact Matt Ruen at firstname.lastname@example.org